Senior Data Partner · Tabby

 The same problems kept appearing in different forms: unclear data definitions, brittle pipelines, hidden manual work, dashboards without trustworthy layers underneath them, and optimization advice that ignored how the system actually executes.
 Teaching is how I turn those lessons into something reusable.

 The essays live on Substack — that is the main channel and the one to subscribe to if you want the work delivered.
 The community is on Skool, for readers who want to discuss the pieces and push back on the arguments.
-Short-form thinking and conversation lives on LinkedIn.
+Short-form thinking and conversation lives on LinkedIn, and video explanations live on YouTube.

 To invite me to speak, or to write about something you would want me to address, write me at hello@pipelinepatterns.co.